jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 # Initial implementation

-This isn't a full tutorial to the CSS paint API, so if the below isn't clear, or you want to know more, check out [this article on the CSS paint API](https://developers.google.com/web/updates/2018/01/paintapi), and [this article on `registerProperty`](https://web.dev/css-props-and-vals/).
+This isn't a full tutorial on the CSS paint API, so if the below isn't clear or you want to know more, check out [this article on the CSS paint API](https://developers.google.com/web/updates/2018/01/paintapi), and [this article on `registerProperty`](https://web.dev/css-props-and-vals/).

 First up, the client-side JavaScript: